-Silence is Golden: Why the practice of silence matters in a noisy world
+Silence Is Golden: Why the practice of silence matters in a noisy world

 One such rule is the need for silence.
 For the first couple of hours, after I wake up, I’d rather not speak to anyone or even listen to other conversations.
 It’s almost like I’ve hung a sign around my neck that says ‘Just leave me be’.

 Not because I’m not a ‘morning person’.
-Far from it (you can read my fascination with the superpower of mornings here).
+Far from it (you can read my fascination with the power of mornings here).

 It’s because, ever since discovering the power of silence, I’ve become hooked.
 I revel in the practice of silence now.
 I crave the quiet of mornings so much that I keep moving my wake-up time further and further up to ensure I get a couple of undisturbed hours at my disposal.